sledilnik/twitter-fb-bot/README.md

 ## Development

+AWS Lambda requires node version 14.x.
+If you want to use different version of node, just delete `.nvmrc`, `.npmrc` and in `package.json` `"node": "14.x"` in `engines` field

 Run `yarn` to install.

 ⚠️ Setting `NODE_ENV=development` in `.env` will post tweet and delete it.
 If not you have to delete tweet manually.